ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: `0`.

-## optimize_trivial_count_query (#optimize-trivial-count-query)
+## optimize_trivial_count_query {#optimize-trivial-count-query}

-Enables or disables optimization by metadata for trivial query `SELECT count() FROM table`.
-If row-level security is set, disable trivial count query optimization.
+Enables or disables the optimization to trivial query `SELECT count () FROM table` using metadata from MergeTree.
+If you need to use row-level security, disable trivial count query optimization.

 Possible values: